Susan L. Graham: Honors and awards

 She was elected a member of the National Academy of Engineering in 1993 for contributions to the theory and practice of compiler construction and for leadership in the computer science community.

 In 1994 she was inducted as a Fellow of the Association for Computing Machinery.
 She is also a Fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the Institute of Electrical and Electronics Engineers (IEEE).

 In 2004, her paper on Gprof appeared on the list of the 50 most influential PLDI papers of all time as one of four papers of 1982 year.

 In 2009, she was awarded the IEEE John von Neumann Medal for "contributions to programming language design and implementation and for exemplary service to the discipline of computer science".

 On Sept.
 29, 2011 it was announced that she had been chosen to receive the ACM-IEEE-CS Ken Kennedy Award on November 15, 2011 in Seattle at SC11, the international conference on high-performance computing.

 Graham is featured in the Notable Women in Computing cards.

 Personal life

-Graham is married to professor emeritus Michael A. Harrison of UC Berkeley.
+Graham was married to professor emeritus Michael A. Harrison of UC Berkeley.